-- Close placement can make the viewer feel as though their "personal space" is invaded from a distance - Afterwards can move the viewing distance out for better view of the body & non-verbal cues - Recommend 1080p (or 720p) monitor with aspect ratio 16:9, start out with the following viewing distances (may differ for 3-D screens)17: - Desktops, tablets, and phones-common sense - 42" monitor: 1.5m / 4'11" - 52" monitor: 2.0m / 6'6" - 65" monitor: 2.5m / 8'2" - Avoid the parallax problem or the inclination to look at face on screen rather than into camera - Replicate real eye-contact patterns by looking into the camera frequently6 - If the viewing distance is correct, you will see the patient on the monitor and the camera simultaneously - Higher resolution cameras & monitors are preferred - Produce sharper images making it easier to see & follow eye gaze - Sharper images are less tiring to look at if you are providing remote services for long periods. - Use camera zoom features to adjust your apparent distance (your image size) from the camera as necessary - For proper sizing in the viewing frame without changing suitable physical distance and good camera angle (See diagrams below) - This applies to the patent as well if there is either remote zoom or the patient can adjust their camera. - Some legacy or low-end systems may have image quality issues - Verify the image quality prior to clinical use
+- Close placement can make the viewer feel as though their "personal space" is imaded from a distance.
+Alterwards can move the viewing distance out for better view of the body & non-verbal control of the space of the spa

+- Avoid the parallax problem or the inclination to look at face on screen rather than into - Avoid the parallax problem or the institution to convert the camera frequently

+Replicate real eye-contact patterns by looking into the camera frequently If the vewing distance is correct, you will see the patient on the monitor and the camera simultaneously Higher resolution cameras & monitors are preferred Produce sharper images making it easier to see & follow eye gaze Sharper images are less tiring to look at if you are providing remote services for long periods.
+Use camera zoom features to adjust your apparent distance (your image size) from the examera an ceressary - Use camera zoom features to adjust your apparent distance (your image size) from th camera as necessary o For proper sizing in the viewing frame without changing suitable physical distance and good camera angle (See diagrams below) This applies to the patient as well if there is either remote zoom or the potent can adjust heir camera.
+Some legace, other is an adjust heir camera.
+Some legace, quality prior to clinical use